 There are always tiny specks and scratches that remain on the negative even after cleaning, so I need to zoom right in to repair them onscreen – the automatic scanner version of this process just isn’t good enough for me.
 What this means is that I am examining every shot in tiny detail.
 And it’s the detail that’s capturing me.
 This shot for example…

-1093 - Trinidad., Cuba, 2001
+1093 - Trinidad., Cuba, 2001 |

 the way the tiles fit together…

-the little drain under the step…
+the number over the door…the little drain under the step…

 all the little human touches are breaking my heart.